Skip to main content

 Barcelona's quick switches of play in their prime caught teams on the weak side constantly.
 Xavi would hold the ball, draw the defense toward him, then ping a 50-yard diagonal to an unmarked Alves bombing down the right.

 The side of the pitch where the ball is.
 When defending, you want more players ball side than away from it, since that's where the danger is.
 "Getting ball side" means positioning yourself between your opponent and the ball.
-Defenders who stay ball side cut off passing lanes; those who get caught wrong side get played in behind.
+Defenders who stay ball side cut off passing lanes; those who get caught wrong side get played in behind and face danger from fast attackers.

-Running into the space between a centre-back and full-back.
+Running the channels means running into the space between a centre-back and full-back.
 That gap is the "channel."
 Attackers who time runs into the channel are hard to track because neither defender wants to leave their position.
 A good channel run, combined with a good through ball, is one of football's most effective attacking combinations.
-Strikers who make these runs constantly stretch defenses.
+Strikers who make these runs constantly stretch defences.

-Jamie Vardy's channel runs were the foundation of Leicester's title win.
+Jamie Vardy's runs into the channel were legendary during Leicester's journey to the title in 2016.
 He'd drift wide, spot the gap between centre-back and full-back, and sprint into it.
 The defenders were never sure who was supposed to follow him.